onetxpunch/snarkyscan-frontend/README.md

 5. Describe Your Changes: In the pull request, provide a concise description of your changes.

 When in doubt, feel free to still propose your change or start a discussion.
 Strong support and clear reasoning can lead to a contributor implementing your suggestions.

+## Why Mina?

+Snarkyscan is built for Mina's blockchain.
+The driving factor is the imminent launch of ZkApps on the mainnet which will unlock new programmatic use cases for decentralized application developers.

+As more ZkApps are deployed onto the live networks, it will become imperative for users to have reliable and robust options for examining their activity on-chain.
+Snarkyscan augments every setup with their own UI they can deploy and privately view information transparently and conveniently from any device with a browser.